Hosamov/groceries_app/README.md

 - Prior to each shopping trip, users may select, by clicking the individual items they want added to their shopping list.
-- Once items are selected, users may either save or print the items desired for the next shopping trip, containing checkboxes to indicate the item was added to cart/purchased.
+- Once items are selected, users may either save or print the items desired for the next shopping trip, containing checkboxes for indicating the item was added to cart/purchased.

 ## Routes